- Fall 2020, Spring 2019, Fall 2018

 While at the IOP as a Visiting Fellow in 2018 – 2019, Mayor Nutter remained the David N. Dinkins Professor of Professional Practice in Urban and Public Affairs a Professor of Professional Practice at Columbia University.

-Mayor Nutter is a frequent political commentator for CNN and PBS Newshour, and is a Senior Fellow and national spokesperson for the What Works Cities program through Bloomberg Philanthropies.
+Mayor Nutter has been a political commentator for CNN and PBS Newshour, and is a Senior Fellow and national spokesperson for the What Works Cities program through Bloomberg Philanthropies.
 He is a life-long Philadelphian from West Philadelphia and was educated at the Wharton School at the University of Pennsylvania.
 Mayor Nutter is married to his wife Lisa, and a proud parent to Christian and Olivia.